06 April 2021

 Tartan Day is widely celebrated in the United States because of the great numbers of people of Scottish descent.
 In some locations, athletes compete in what are called 'Highland Games.'
 Activities include tossing the caber, a long log; the stone put, throwing a stone weighing twenty to twenty-six pounds; the hammer throw, a sixteen to twenty-two pound ball attached to a four feet long handle; and no doubt a crowd favorite: the sheaf toss, the hefting over a raised bar of a twenty pound bundle of straw with a pitchfork.
 In just about all locations, whether there are highland games or not, Scottish~Americans enjoy bagpipe music and feasting on traditional Scottish foods.
 The Tartan Day Parade held in New York City is one of the largest events held in the United States where you can certainly get your fill of bagpipe music.
 Marching in traditional Scottish kilts are nearly 1,500 pipers and drummers along with ladies dancing traditional Scottish dances such as the ceilidh.

-In reviewing the traditional Scottish foods, we must not leave without noting the beverage that is symbolic of Scottish heritage ~ whisky.
+In reviewing the traditional Scottish foods, we must not leave without noting the beverage that is symbolic of Scottish heritage ~ Whisky.
 Malt barley or other grain was distilled into alcohol to produce whisky.
-What is unique about Scottish whisky is that the name is spelled without the 'e' between the 'k' and the 'y'.
+In the United States the whisky made in Scotland is often referred to as Scotch.
+What is unique, and immediately noticeable, about Scottish whisky is that the name is spelled without the 'e' between the 'k' and the 'y'.
 Scotland's heritage of using their unique spelling has developed into an entitlement in which it is understood by all whiskey distillers that only the alcoholic beverage produced in Scotland may use that spelling of the name.
 All other producers respect Scotland's prerogative and out of that respect use the 'whiskey' spelling.

 Click on this logo to return to the Calendar page.